David Moya's alleged sugar mummy finally clarifies nature of their relationship

 "I aint clearing any rumors unless they say i drink ... there is absolutely nothing to clear or talk about.
 Rumors will remain to be rumours.
 Haya ni maajabu," Moya wrote.

-In an interview with local media houses, David Moya's alleged sugar mummy, known as Sofier on social media, addressed the speculations surrounding their relationship.
+In an interview with local media houses, David Moya's alleged sugar mummy, known as Sofire on social media, addressed the speculations surrounding their relationship.

 She highlighted that the circulating rumors of a romantic relationship between them are entirely false.
-According to Sofier, there was a business contract between them that ended, and they parted ways amicably.
+According to Sofire, there was a business contract between them that ended, and they parted ways amicably.

 She urged people not to pay attention to such rumors and emphasized the importance of love and unity in the industry.